Neobarrettia spinosa

 Neobarrettia spinosa, also known as the greater arid-land katydid, red eyed katydid (or red eyed devil), or giant Texas katydid, is a species of katydid native to the southwestern United States and northern Mexico.

 Habitat

 Neobarrettia spinosa inhabits oak-juniper woodlands and arid-land deserts with mesquites or other brushes.

 Biology

 Neobarrettia spinosa is a carnivorous insect.
 It stalks through the underbrush and consumes grasshoppers, other katydids, caterpillars, small frogs, lizards, and any other small animal it can overpower.
-It is a known predator of the endangered songbird, Vireo atricapilla.
+It is a known predator of the endangered black-capped vireo.
 These animals present a threat posture when under attack, and will defend with a powerful bite and strong kick.